silvereyes333/LibLootSummary/README.md

 -- Use bracket style links
 lls:SetLinkStyle(LINK_STYLE_BRACKETS)

+-- Filter summary to only purple or gold items lls:SetMinQuality(ITEM_QUALITY_ARCANE)

+-- Display item icons to the left of item names in summary lls:SetShowIcon(true)

+-- Display item trait to the right of item names in summary lls:SetShowTrait(true)

 -- Prefix to get prepended to every line of the summary local prefix = "MyAddon: "